UWNETLAB/metaknowledge/_site/examples/metaknowledgeExamples.md

 []for R in RC:
 []    print(R)

-The individual `Records` are index by their WOS numbers so you can access a specific one in the collection if you know its number.
+The individual `Records` are index by their id numbers so you can access a specific one in the collection if you know its number.

-[]RC.WOS("WOS:A1979GV55600001")
+[]RC.getID("WOS:A1979GV55600001")

 # `Citation` object